microsoft/fluentui/rfcs/convergence/authoring-stories.md

 );
 ```

-#### story code should be useful
+#### story code

-Public stories should only contain code, which is useful for users to see after clicking on “Show code” in documentation.
+The user should be able to copy&paste the example code to their project and it should behave exactly the same as in the documentation.
+You can test this by exporting your story to CodeSandbox.

-Extra markup (e.g., container with CSS styles) can be added via [Decorators](https://storybook.js.org/docs/react/writing-stories/decorators).
+Because of this, using [Decorators](https://storybook.js.org/docs/react/writing-stories/decorators) is discouraged.

 ### 10. Internal stories for testing